Class Teacher - Mrs Hughes

 Purple mash has some great games to help learning with number bonds and shapes.
 I have suggested a couple for each child in the homework file.

 This term we have a great deal to cover.
-Our topic this Summer term is How Does Your Garden Grow, which enables us to look at information or factual text about plants and their life cycles .
-Our focus for the first few weeks will enable us to name some common flowers and trees, as well as understand what they need to grow.
+Our topic this Summer term is When the Sun Shines, which enables us to look at information or factual text about light sources and dark.
+Our focus for the first few weeks will enable us to make shadows and look how these change throughout the day.

 The term will continue to focus on the children's skills of sequencing, letter formation and good sentence writing.